Mand3fr0/Mand3fr0/README.md

 - 👀 I’m interested in frontend dev, especially in js
 - 🌱 I’m currently learning frontend dev
 - 💞️ I’m looking to collaborate on tutorial channels on YouTube
-- 📫 How to reach me would be via emai @ first. programmingmatters7@gmail.com
+- 📫 How to reach me would be via email @ first. programmingmatters7@gmail.com

 <!---
 Mand3fr0/Mand3fr0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.